On the equation N_{K/k}(\Xi)=P(t): Rational points under Schinzel's hypothesis

-As a direct application of this theorem, we have the following corollary. \begin{cor} Let $n$ be a positive integer and let $K/k$ be an abelian extension with $\Gal(K/k)=\Z/n\times \Z/n$.
+As a direct application of this theorem, we have the following corollary. \begin{corollary} Let $n$ be a positive integer and let $K/k$ be an abelian extension with $\Gal(K/k)=\Z/n\times \Z/n$.
 Let $P(t)$ be an irreducible polynomial over k and $L=k[t]/(P(t))$.
 Assume that $L$ contains a cyclic subfield of $K$ with degree $n$.
-Let $V$ be the smooth affine variety over $k$ defined by Assume Schinzel's hypothesis holds, then the Brauer-Manin obstruction to the Hasse principle and weak approximation is the only obstruction for any smooth projective model of $V$. \end{cor} \begin{proof} Let $L=k[t]/(P(t))$ and $T$ the torus $R^1_{K/k}(\G_m)$.
-Then $\Gal(K/L\cap K)$ is cyclic.
-By the exact sequence we have Since $K/L\cap K$ is cycic, we have $H^3(K/L\cap K,\Z)=H^1(K/L\cap K,\Z)=0$.
-Then
+Let $V$ be the smooth affine variety over $k$ defined by Assume Schinzel's hypothesis holds, then the Brauer-Manin obstruction to the Hasse principle and weak approximation is the only obstruction for any smooth proper model of $V$. \end{corollary} \begin{proof} Let $L=k[t]/(P(t))$ and $T$ the torus $R^1_{K/k}(\G_m)$.
+By the exact sequence we have Since $K/L\cap K$ is cycic, we have hence $\cyr{X}^2(\widehat T)_P=\cyr{X}^2(\widehat T)$. \end{proof}